Store Owners Resist State Vaping Bans As 'A Death Sentence For Their Business'

 In his complaint, Agha called the move "arbitrary and capricious," saying it was "enacted and enforced without sufficient notice and opportunity" for business owners entitled to a public hearing.
 Since his store, Vapor Zone, sells only e-cigarettes and other vaping items, he fears for the survival of his business.

-"The long and the short of it is that if this ban should remain in effect for four months, then a majority of the shop owners that I've spoken with indicate that they're not going to be able to survive for longer than a week or two," his lawyer Craig Rourke tells NPR.
-Since it was filed Thursday, Rourke says several other store owners have expressed interest in joining the lawsuit.
+"The long and the short of it is that if this ban should remain in effect for four months, then a majority of the shop owners that I've spoken with indicate that they're not going to be able to survive for longer than a week or two," his lawyer, Craig Rourke, tells NPR.
+Since the lawsuit's filing on Thursday, Rourke says, several other store owners have expressed interest in joining it.
 "This is, in effect, a death sentence for their business."

 The controversy is not unique to Massachusetts.